VrickPL/Pokedex/README.md

 <a name="pokedex"></a>
 ## Pokedex
 Pokedex is a **Pokemon encyclopedia**, where you can scroll and get to know different Pokemons!
-Pokemons are displaing with **Inifinite Scroll**, so all data is not downloaded at one time and is slowly downloading by scrolling.
+Pokemons are displayed with **Infinite Scroll**, so all data is not downloaded at one time and is slowly downloaded by scrolling.
-Tip at the top teach you that you can click on Pokemon and see some details about him.
+Tip at the top teaches you that you can click on Pokemon and see some details about him.
-If you want to refresh downloaded Pokemons, you can just drag down the screen.
+If you want to refresh downloaded Pokemons, you can just drag the screen down.

 ![pokedex1](https://github.com/VrickPL/Pokedex/assets/122796088/d40129b9-8269-4e41-8d31-9749fde4b37f)

 <a name="pokemon"></a>
 ## Pokemon
-Pokemon image is displaing by **SVGKit**.
+Pokemon image is displayed by **SVGKit**.
 Each Pokemon is different type and their background is based on it.
 After clicking on **description** you can see more details about him.
-Below the description you can find the button to catch the Pokemon or release him.
+Below the description you can find the button, to catch the Pokemon or to release him.
 After clicking a button you will see toast at the top of the screen.
 You can also double tap a Pokemon to catch him and you will see small animation with the Pokeballs around his name.
-When you catch the Pokemon you will see a Pokeball in the right top corner in his preview image.
+When you catch the Pokemon you will see a Pokeball in the top right corner in his preview image.

 ![pokedex1](https://github.com/VrickPL/Pokedex/assets/122796088/23482b84-0a3b-4049-8680-075047e3d6d9)
 ![pokemon2](https://github.com/VrickPL/Pokedex/assets/122796088/03222673-baf0-47fe-ba92-6fc9a4c074e8)